 process and can issue the patron with the relevant Exclusion Notice and Order or Direction.

-Our CLO completes the exclusion documentation and the excluded person is fully informed of the terms of the exclusion, the products they are barred from using and the areas of the club they are not permitted to access during the period of exclusion.
+Our CLO completes the exclusion documentation and the excluded person is fully informed of the terms of the exclusion, the products they are barred from using and the areas of the tavern they are not permitted to access during the period of exclusion.

 3.6 The CLO ensures the local Gambling Help Service details are provided to the excluded patron.